Diegoruro/CNYT/ClassicToQuantum/README.md

 # Classic to quantum.

+In this library we perform experiments of quantum systems,like:
+- The marble experiments with Boolean coefficients.
+- Probabilistic classic multiple slit experiments, with more than two slits.
+- Quantum multiple slits experiment.

+additionally the program graphs the probabilities of the quantum systems.
 ## Getting Started

 In order to use the following functions you´ll need to use tuples instead of the normal structure of the complex numbers the following example will guide you on how to convert normal expression into tuples.